mannx/Bluebook/README.md

 			~ If this file is present the first two steps are ignored, and can be pre placed if required
 	* Notes/Issues:
 		- Waste data is not preserved during the migration due to several changes
-		- Extra column in weekly_infos needs to be manually deleted or the model updated to include it (currently unused, unsure of original purpose)

 ## Top5 Config Path